How to make friends with coworkers when everyone’s working from home

 “Use the pandemic as an excuse,” says Nelson.
 “You can say, ‘I’m feeling a little isolated now and thought I’d set up a few calls to hear others’ experiences.’
 Explain why you’re doing something different and model the behavior for others.”

-Make it Consistent and Positive
+Make it consistent and positive

 To make it stick, it must become a habit, says Nelson.
 “You could meet the first Thursday of every month, for example,” she says.
 “What you put in place needs to be a routine so you can maximize your time interacting and minimize the time it takes for scheduling.
 You’re at higher odds of having something stick if it’s consistent and not a one-off time.”